Manchu cuisine: History

 The ancestors of the Manchus were the Jurchen and Mohe people.
 The Mohe enjoyed eating pork, practised pig farming extensively, and were mainly sedentary, and also used both pig and dog skins for coats.
 They were predominantly farmers who grew soybean, wheat, millet and rice, in addition to engaging in hunting.

 The Manchu Han Imperial Feast (满汉全席 (滿漢全席, Mǎnhàn quán xí)) includes many notable dishes in Manchu cuisine.
 This banquet combined the best cuisine from the Manchus, Han Chinese, Mongols, Hui people and Tibetans.
 It included 108 dishes (of which 54 are northern dishes and 54 are southern dishes) that would be eaten over three days.
 The Manchu palace banquets were subdivided into six grades.
 The first, second and third grades were prepared for deceased imperial ancestors.
-The fourth grade food was served to the imperial family during the Lunar New Year and other festivals.
+The fourth grade food was served to the imperial family during the Chinese New Year and other festivals.
 The fifth and sixth grades were served on all other occasions.